 Casa Myrna’s Boston-based services help people who have experienced domestic violence to recover from the trauma of abuse and begin to build sustainable self-sufficiency.
 All services are free of charge and can be provided in English or in Spanish.
-Casa Myrna operates Safelink, the statewide 24/7 domestic violence crisis hotline (see Safelink entry for more information).
+Casa Myrna operates Safelink, the statewide 24/7 domestic violence crisis hotline (see Safelink listing for more information).
 Casa Myrna also operates three residential programs (shelters) in Boston for adults and their children made homeless by domestic and dating violence.
 People of any gender can participate in Casa Myrna’s programs.

 - Safety Planning – victims of domestic violence learn how they and their families can stay safe

 - Supportive Listening – we provide a safe space in which to talk about what’s happening in your relationship

 - Direct connection to domestic violence shelter programs across Massachusetts